-In celebration of National Potato Day (26 January) I took the opportunity try out the new Oxo Adjustable Potato Ricer in this Cheese, Ham & Potato Scone.
-The ricer has a dial which turns and clicks into 3 different patterns allowing you to mash on a fine, medium or course setting.
+In celebration of National Potato Day (26 January), I took the opportunity to try out the new Oxo Adjustable Potato Ricer in this Cheese, Ham & Potato Scone.

 I’ve often seen potato ricers being used on TV and have been rather envious as I’ve never used one let alone owned one.
-This one was really cool as you have the option of choosing how fine you want your mash.
-My potatoes were cold, firm and waxy so I did need all my strength to squeeze the ricer, I’m sure with floury warm potatoes it would have been a lot easier!
+This one was cool as you have the option of choosing how fine you want your mash.
+My potatoes were cold, firm, and waxy so I did need all my strength to squeeze the ricer, I’m sure with floury warm potatoes it would have been a lot easier!
 (Update I have now riced floury potatoes and it took one hand and no effort at all they just glided through!)

-I so wish I’d had one of these when I was making baby food for my children!
+I wish I’d had one of these when I was making baby food for my children!
 I am going to enjoy experimenting with my ricer over the coming weeks as I think it could be used in so many ways.
-(I have just put boiled eggs through the course setting which was effortless and it’s made the most lovely fluffy egg mayonnaise sandwiches for our lunch, as I thought it would!)
-Next on my hit list are chickpeas for hummus making!

-I decided to make a Cheese, Ham & Potato Scone with mature Cheddar, home cooked ham and wholegrain mustard!
 It was very tasty and delicious split and buttered whilst still warm but can also be eaten cold.
 This scone would be great as a snack, for lunch or great with a bowl of soup!
 We also enjoyed it toasted the next day.

-So in honour of National Potato Day I’m giving you the chance to win an Oxo Adjustable Potato Ricer as well as a top quality Mermaid Hard Anodised Aluminium Baking Sheet (30cm/12”) so that you too can bake this delicious scone to perfection!
+So in honour of National Potato Day, I’m giving you the chance to win an Oxo Adjustable Potato Ricer as well as a top quality Mermaid Hard Anodised Aluminium Baking Sheet (30cm/12”) so that you too can bake this delicious scone to perfection!

 For your chance to win simply fill in the Rafflecopter at the bottom of this post.